dev-luqman/Invoice-app-udacity-capstone/README.md

 * Creating deploy - using AWS eks
 * Creating monitory - using prometheus server and grafana

+You can check [image-capstone](https://github.com/dev-luqman/Invoice-app-udacity-capstone/tree/main/image-capstone-view) directory for review of my pipeline result

 #### ~ please stay tune and follow more update. ~